Skip Navigation

 The ART: InTRO program at the University of Oklahoma supports researchers, departments, and students who want to translate academic discoveries into real-world impact.

-On this page, you’ll find an overview of current and upcoming funding opportunities:
+On this page, you’ll find an overview of previous funding opportunities.
+Check back for updates on upcoming opportunities.

-Each section highlights who it’s for, what it funds, key dates, and how to apply.
+Each section highlights who it’s for, what it funds, and how to apply.

-2026 ART: InTRO Stimulation and Translation of Academic Research by Departments (STAR-D) Request for Proposals
+ART: InTRO Stimulation and Translation of Academic Research by Departments (STAR-D)

 This initiative invites proposals from OU departments interested in engaging their students, faculty, and staff in translational research, incentivizing actions and celebrating outcomes.